Alaska State Troopers

 The DPS is headed by a Commissioner appointed by the Governor.
-This person is a civilian administrator, though historically a career law enforcement officer and administrator.
+This person is a civilian administrator, though historically he was a career law enforcement officer and administrator.
 The Commissioner, if a sworn officer upon being appointed as such, may be appointed a "Special Alaska State Trooper" to maintain police powers.
-The Alaska State Troopers (AST) and Alaska Wildlife Troopers (AWT) are headed by ranking officers with the rank of the Colonel.
+The Alaska State Troopers (AST) and Alaska Wildlife Troopers (AWT) are headed by ranking officers with the rank of Colonel.

 History

 The Alaska State Troopers trace their heritage back more than a century.
-Before its founding, law enforcement in Alaska was performed by a succession of federal agencies: the Army, Navy, and Revenue Cutter Service; the Customs Service and the Marshals Service – after a civil government was formed in 1884.

-The need for law enforcement became critical in the late 19th century as gold was discovered in Alaska.
+Before its founding, law enforcement in Alaska was performed by a succession of federal agencies: the Army, Navy, and Revenue Cutter Service; the Customs Service; and the Marshals Service.
+After a civil government was formed in 1884, the need for law enforcement became critical in the late 19th century as gold was discovered in Alaska.
 Gold rush towns had crime rates per capita that dwarfed those of modern U.S. cities.
 Prostitution, gambling, murder, rape, robbery, arson, kidnapping, aggravated assault, and claim jumping incidents were rampant.
-Frightened citizens desperately cabled for help.
+Frightened citizens desperately called for help.
 As a result, scores of deputy marshals were deployed to Alaska.
 Some cities and towns began to charter police departments in the early 20th century.
-Deputy marshals continued to be the main force of law in rural Alaska until the advent of the troopers and many early-era officers of the agency were former deputy marshals.
+Deputy marshals continued to be the main force of law in rural Alaska until the advent of the troopers, and many early-era officers of the agency were former deputy marshals.

 There was no Alaska-wide police force until 1941, when the territorial legislature created the Alaska Highway Patrol.
-Territorial patrolmen only patrolled the main highways of Alaska, and did not visit remote areas or regions.
+Territorial patrolmen only patrolled the main highways of Alaska and did not visit remote areas or regions.
 They were commissioned to only enforce traffic laws.
 They were eventually deputized as special deputy marshals to fill this void in jurisdiction.
 The legislature refused to make them police officers until the agency was changed to Territorial Police and additional personnel were hired from among the marshals' ranks.
-The new agency became the Alaska Territorial Police in 1953, and changed its title to Alaska State Troopers in 1967.
+The new agency became the Alaska Territorial Police in 1953, the Alaska State Police in 1959 after Alaska became a State, and changed its title to Alaska State Troopers in 1967.